Observation of empty liquids and equilibrium gels in a colloidal clay

 We perform Monte Carlo (MC) and Gibbs ensemble MC (GEMC) simulations to evaluate the gas-liquid coexistence region in the reduced density $\rho^*$- reduced temperature $T^*$ plane.
-Fig.~\ref{FigDiagSim}C shows the binodal line, i.e. the locus of points separating homogeneous and phase-separated state, and the percolation line, defined as the line separating a finite cluster fluid phase (Fig.~\ref{FigDiagSim}D) from configurations characterized by the presence of a spanning infinite (transient) cluster.
-Fig.~\ref{FigDiagSim}E and F show snapshots of the simulated system at the percolation line.
-As expected, the percolation line is located above the critical point~\cite{coniglioklein} and consistently with previously studied patchy-spheres models~\cite{BianchiPRL}, the gas-liquid coexistence region is confined in a narrow window of $T^*$ and $\rho^*$.
+Fig.~\ref{FigDiagSim}c shows the binodal line, i.e. the locus of points separating homogeneous and phase-separated state, and the percolation line, defined as the line separating a finite cluster fluid phase (Fig.~\ref{FigDiagSim}d) from configurations characterized by the presence of a spanning infinite (transient) cluster.
+Fig.~\ref{FigDiagSim}e and f show snapshots of the simulated system at the percolation line.
+Consistently with previously studied patchy-spheres models~\cite{BianchiPRL}, the gas-liquid coexistence region is confined in a narrow window of $T^*$ and $\rho^*$.
 Indeed, the coexisting liquid density, scaled by the closed packed value, occurs at $\rho^* \approx 0.114$, in significantly dilute conditions.
-Hence, it exists a wide region of densities, above the coexisting liquid density, where the system can be cooled down to very low $T$ without encountering a phase separation, giving rise to an empty liquid state~\cite{BianchiPRL}.
+Hence, a wide region of densities exists, above the coexisting liquid density, where the system can be cooled down to very low $T$ without encountering a phase separation, giving rise to an empty liquid state~\cite{BianchiPRL}.
 Such state is composed by an extensively-bonded percolating network that, at low $T$, restructures itself on a timescale which exceeds the observation time, generating an equilibrium gel state.
-We also study the out-of-equilibrium dynamics of the system.
-To mimic the experimental protocol, we first equilibrate the system at high $T$ (corresponding to sample preparation) and then instantaneously quench it (corresponding to $t_w=0$) to a sufficiently low $T$, so that the bond-energy is large as compared to the thermal energy.
-We propose to interpret the behavior of Laponite as the low-$T$ limit of our model, connecting the increasing waiting time to a progressive temperature decrease in the numerical study~\cite{SoftMatterSciortino,silviajpcb}.
-Snapshots of the final configurations of the system, after a quench inside and outside the phase coexistence region, are shown in Fig.~\ref{FigDiagSim}G and H. Independently from the density of the quench, the final configuration is always characterized by a single spanning cluster incorporating all particles.
-The structure of such cluster is highly inhomogeneous for quenches inside the coexistence region (Fig.~\ref{FigDiagSim}G) and homogeneous for quenches in the empty liquid region (Fig.~\ref{FigDiagSim}H).
-Since at these low $T$ the bond lifetime becomes much longer than the simulation time, the bonded network is persistent, i.e. the system forms a gel.